keboola/connection-docs/extractors/pingdom/index.md

 ### 5 -- Contacts

-Table contains contains data of all contacts
+This table contains all contact data:

 | Column | Description |
 | `id` [PK] | The integer representation of the unique identifier for the check |